eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Notes:

-- The Wallet Instance downloads the PID Provider or Attestation Provider **Access CA** Trusted Lists, not the PID Provider or Attestation Provider Trusted Lists.
+- The Wallet Unit downloads the PID Provider or Attestation Provider **Access CA** Trusted Lists, not the PID Provider or Attestation Provider Trusted Lists.
 See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for the difference between these lists.
-The Wallet Instance needs the Access CA Trusted Lists to authenticate the PID Provider or Attestation Provider.
-The Wallet Instance does not need to verify the authenticity of the PID(s) or attestations issued by the PID Provider or Attestation Provider respectively.
+The Wallet Unit needs the Access CA Trusted Lists to authenticate the PID Provider or Attestation Provider.
+The Wallet Unit does not need to verify the authenticity of the PID(s) or attestations issued by the PID Provider or Attestation Provider respectively.

-- It is not mandatory for each Wallet Instance to possess all PID Provider and Attestation Provider CA Trusted Lists, if there are multiple.
+- It is not mandatory for each Wallet Unit to possess all PID Provider and Attestation Provider CA Trusted Lists, if there are multiple.
 Wallet Providers will choose which Trusted Lists they need to subscribe to, for example depending on the Member State(s) they are operating in.

-To start the process of requesting a PID or an attestation, the User directs the Wallet Instance to contact the PID Provider or Attestation Provider.
-The User may for example use the Wallet Instance to scan a QR code or tap an NFC tag to do so.
+To start the process of requesting a PID or an attestation, the User directs the Wallet Unit to contact the PID Provider or Attestation Provider.
+The User may for example use the Wallet Unit to scan a QR code or tap an NFC tag to do so.
 Note that no centralised service discovery mechanism for PID or attestation issuance is foreseen.

-Before requesting the issuance of a PID or an attestation, the Wallet Instance authenticates the PID Provider or the Attestation Provider.
-To do so, the Wallet Instance verifies the certificate presented to it by the PID Provider or Attestation Provider.
-The Wallet Instance checks that the certificate indicates that its subject is indeed a PID Provider or an Attestation Provider.
-The Wallet Instance also verifies that the certificate is authentic, that it is valid at the time of validation, and that the issuer of the certificate is a CA that is in the Attestation Provider CA Trusted List.
+Before requesting the issuance of a PID or an attestation, the Wallet Unit authenticates the PID Provider or the Attestation Provider.
+To do so, the Wallet Unit verifies the certificate presented to it by the PID Provider or Attestation Provider.
+The Wallet Unit checks that the certificate indicates that its subject is indeed a PID Provider or an Attestation Provider.
+The Wallet Unit also verifies that the certificate is authentic, that it is valid at the time of validation, and that the issuer of the certificate is a CA that is in the Attestation Provider CA Trusted List.

-After the Wallet Instance receives the PID or attestation from the Provider, it verifies that the type of attestation it received matches the request.
+After the Wallet Unit receives the PID or attestation from the Provider, it verifies that the type of attestation it received matches the request.

-The Wallet Instance requests the User's approval before storing a PID or an attestation.
-When requesting approval, the Wallet Instance shows the contents of the PID or attestation to the User.
-The Wallet Instance also informs the User about the identity of the PID Provider or Attestation Provider, using the subject information from the PID Provider or Attestation Provider certificate.
+The Wallet Unit requests the User's approval before storing a PID or an attestation.
+When requesting approval, the Wallet Unit shows the contents of the PID or attestation to the User.
+The Wallet Unit also informs the User about the identity of the PID Provider or Attestation Provider, using the subject information from the PID Provider or Attestation Provider certificate.

-##### 6.6.2.3 PID Provider or Attestation Provider validates the EUDI Wallet Instance
+##### 6.6.2.3 PID Provider or Attestation Provider validates the EUDI Wallet Unit

-**Verifies the authenticity of the Wallet Instance**
+**Verifies the authenticity of the Wallet Unit**

 As shown in figure 6, a PID Provider or an Attestation Provider downloads the Wallet Provider Trusted List(s) it needs from the relevant